MikelSalazar/sparcl/content/scenes/index.md

 An important factor for such scenes is how fast they load.
 This depends of course heavily on the file size of the assets used in the scene.
-But already the size of the selected engine to create the scene has an influence.
+But already the size of the selected engine to create the scene has a big influence.

 ## Game engines